junxit/us-congress-bills-109/metadata.md

 - 2006-06-05 — Introduced in Senate
 - 2006-06-05 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S5432)
+- 2006-07-12 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text as passed Senate: CR S7443)
+- 2006-07-12 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text as passed Senate: CR S7443)
+- 2006-07-12 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S7442-7443)
+- 2006-07-12 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S7442-7443)